 University of the People students are required to successfully complete the required number of proctored exams prior to graduation according to their degree program.
-It is a condition of awarding a UoPeople Catalog | September 1, 2021 - August 31, 2022 degree and diploma and students cannot graduate unless all required proctored exams are successfully completed.
+It is a condition of awarding a degree and diploma and students cannot graduate unless all required proctored exams are successfully completed.

-Associate's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012 academic year are required to complete at least five course final exams under the supervision of an approved proctor (exam monitor).
-Bachelor's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012 academic year are required to complete at least eleven course final exams under the supervision of an approved proctor (exam monitor).
+Associate's Degree students beginning their studies at UoPeople in Term 2 of the 2011- 2012academic year are required to complete at least five course final exams under the supervision of an approved proctor (exam monitor).
+Bachelor's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012 academic year are required to complete at least eleven course final exams under the

 Students who do not take a proctored exam at the end of a course will be issued a 0.00 in the course regardless of the student's prior performance in the course.
-All University policies, including the Code of Academic Integrity, apply to proctored exams.
+13 All University policies, including the Code of Academic Integrity, apply to proctored exams.